-Rating: You might expect an outfit with a name like Gentlemen’s Dub Club to be as relaxed as the next men on the UK bashment scene regarding their release schedule – what with dub’s long association with partaking of a herb not commonly associated with activity.
+Rating: You might expect an outfit with a name like Gentleman’s Dub Club to be as relaxed as the next men on the UK bashment scene regarding their release schedule – what with dub’s long association with partaking of a herb not commonly associated with activity.
 But what if the next men on the UK bashment scene were actually The Nextmen?
 Might such a juxtaposition not prompt a flurry of enterprise as each tried to outdo the other?
-Now’s your chance to find out as GDC follow last year’s Dubtopia and go head-to-head with The Nextmen on The Nextmen vs. Gentlemen’s Dub Club album Pound For Pound which features such luminaries as Joe Dukie from Fat Freddy’s Drop, Chali 2Na from J5, Hollie Cook, Eva Lazarus, Kiko Bun, Parly B, Gardna, P Digss and J Man.
+Now’s your chance to find out as GDC follow last year’s Dubtopia and go head-to-head with The Nextmen on The Nextmen vs. Gentleman’s Dub Club album Pound For Pound which features such luminaries as Joe Dukie from Fat Freddy’s Drop, Chali 2Na from J5, Hollie Cook, Eva Lazarus, Kiko Bun, Parly B, Gardna, P Digss and J Man.
 Blimey – well that’s created a high (thank you, I’m here all week) set of expectations.
 But does Pound For Pound stand tall in the dancehall or get complacent in the basement?
 Let’s find out.

 HIGHS AND LOWS feat.
 Joe Dukie